thearchitector/parley/README.md

 - See yourself.
 - Mute your mic and camera.
   - Audio mute indicators on yourself and participants.
+- Have a screen name.

-## Anti-features
+## Not features

 - Breakout rooms.
 - Session recording.

 ## To Do

-1. Screen name.
-2. Chat.
+1. Chat.
-3. Connect via URL.
+2. Connect via URL.

    - If you go to a URL with a peer id that already exists, you connect to their session.
    - If you go to a URL with a peer id that doesn't exist, you become the host (with that peer id) and start a session.

-4. Legitimate error handling.
+3. Legitimate error handling.

    - Kick everyone out if the host is destroyed / closes.
      - or ... transfer host? i think this word be pretty trivial - just pick a client, send a packet saying "set `isHost` and the list of original host's `connectedParticipants`" -- they may already have the latter information via either of the cached mappings.